Jscott-2k/RFLandscaperPro/README.md

 ## Development

-To launch the full stack for local work, use the helper scripts in the repository root.
+To launch the full stack for local work, use the helper scripts in the repository root or the npm run scripts.

+### Using npm

+- `npm run dev` – start the backend and frontend locally without Docker
+- `npm run dev:compose` – launch the full stack with Docker Compose
+- `npm run down` – stop running containers

+### Using shell scripts

 - **macOS/Linux (Docker)**: `./development.sh`
 - **Windows PowerShell (Docker)**: `pwsh -File .\development.ps1`
 - **Run without Docker**: add `--local` on macOS/Linux or `-Local` in PowerShell to start the backend and frontend directly.

 These scripts ensure the `rflandscaperpro` Docker network exists and start the database, backend, frontend, and supporting tools using `docker compose` when not using the local option.

 When you are finished with the stack, shut everything down with the teardown scripts: